-Week 5: Policing (February 6)
+Week 4: Policing (October 17)

 In 1991, at the peak of the crack epidemic in the U.S., the homicide rates in New York City and Chicago were nearly identical (just over 30 murders per 100,000 city residents per year).
 Today New York's homicide rate is about one-third of ours (around 5 or 6 per 100,000, compared to a rate of 15 to 18 per 100,000 in Chicago).
-Much of the NYC drop is often attributed by criminologists to different sorts of policing strategies: some combination of data-driven management accountability (Compstat), the use of targeted anti-gun policing ("stop, question, and frisk"), broken windows policing, and hiring more police (the city's police force went from 30,000 to 40,000 over the course of the 1990s).
+Different criminologists have attributed the NYC drop to different combinations of the following policing strategies: (1) data-driven management accountability (Compstat), (2) the use of targeted anti-gun policing, (3) broken windows policing, and (4) hiring more police (the city's police force went from 30,000 to 40,000 over the course of the 1990s).
 At the same time there is also growing recognition of the harms that policing can impose on communities as well, in terms of not just the physical harms from police misconduct or use of force but also in terms of reduced legitimacy.
 Suppose that you are an aide to the Chicago mayor, who is considering which (if any) of the policing innovations adopted by New York City over the past 20-30 years should be adopted here in Chicago.
 Please write a memo outlining your best assessment of the effects of different NYC policing innovations on crime, as well as the likely consequences of each of these innovations on the local jail population as well.